BSI-OFIQ/OFIQ-Project/doc/GETTINGSTARTED.md

 # DISCLAIMER

-Currently, the scope of OFIQlib is onlay a preview featuring a subset of implementations of preprocessing steps and quality measures.
-It is very likely that the provided implementation will change.
+Currently, OFIQlib is in an early state of developmenting featuring a subset of implementations of preprocessing steps and quality measures.
 Do not expect backwards compatibility.

-As of now, the preview for OFIQ features the following.
+As of now, the preview for OFIQ contains the following.
 * ADNet landmark estimator
 * SSD face detector
-* Dynamic Range measure
+* Dynamic range measure
 * Total number of faces measure
 * Mouth open measure